This guide first covers the 70’s classic designs up to the most modern designs (up to 2018).

 The overall shape is the same as the Mk1 but with a few further refinements.
 The keel is faired into the transom, bilge keels rounded off and faired into the hull, and the whole mould was faired up to reduce drag and surface area.
 The centreboard case was also shortened.

-Carbon decks and forward structure started to appear from 3604 onwards.
+Carbon decks and forward structure started to appear at the same time

 Winder Mark 4